 When I got to the city, I moved my suitcase into an apartment rented by a friend’s sister.
 I didn’t have a key, and the door locked automatically.
 So whenever I left the apartment for the day, I needed to time it perfectly.

-Each morning, I’d write a list in my notebook of all of the sights that I wanted to see that day.
+Each morning, I would write a list in my notebook of all of the sights that I wanted to see that day.
 I used a metro app on my iPhone to calculate my routes, and would meticulously scrawl those down in my notebook as well.

 Any missed step, or messy writing, could send me off in the wrong direction, wandering the Paris streets with no idea of how to ask for directions.
 What was I even looking for, anyways?
 Maybe the exploration would be good for me.